hossein1387/BARVINN/docs/examples.rst

   fusesoc run --target=sim barvinn --firmware=matmul.hex

 By default, we have set `verification/tests/core/core_tester.sv` to run.
-However, once can change this by modifying `barvinn core file <https://github.com/hossein1387/Accelerator/blob/fusesoc/barvinn.core>`_ .
+However, one can change this by modifying `barvinn core file <https://github.com/hossein1387/Accelerator/blob/fusesoc/barvinn.core>`_ .
 Also, you by default, there are initial simulation values in MVU's weight and input rams.
 You can modify that by using different input and weight files.

 Convolution: